daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Largely, using theoretical and mathematical 'models' that depend on strong assumptions.

-\textcolor{gray}{Comprehension Q: Consider some examples of relevant choices for economic study.
+\textcolor{gray}{Comprehension Q: Consider some examples of 'relevant choices' for economic study. }

+\textcolor{gray}{What sort of models are we talking about?
 To refresh your memory... you have probably seen some of these models before in your first economics module.
 You should have some familiarity with the simple models of supply and demand curves yielding an equilibrium price and quantity.
-You may also have seen a models of trade, between two countries or two individuals, with only two goods, where for each good one has a 'comparative advantage'. }
+You may also have seen a models of trade, between two countries or two individuals, with only two goods, where for each good one has a 'comparative advantage'.
+}